minerupset/minerupset.github.io/code-library/docs/js/callbacks-promises-async.md

     .catch(err => console.log('Error', err.message));
 ```

-This is example creates a promise that essentially flips a coin and if it's 0, it's heads, if it's 1, it's tails.
+This is example creates a Promise that essentially flips a coin and if it's 0, it's heads, if it's 1, it's tails.
 But let's look at our Promise:

 - It's an object with a `#!js .then()` method for if it resolves
 - If it errors out for any reason, the `#!js .catch()` method is invoked.